Skip to content

 • ce: Covariance estimator.

-• de: Distance estimator.
+• de: Distance matrix estimator.

 • alg: Clustering algorithm.